AEOAI SearchContent Strategy

 Which term should I use?

-Use AEO when talking to your marketing team, agencies, or vendors.
-It is the most widely understood term as of April 2026.
-Use GEO if your focus is specifically on Google AI Overviews.
-Use AIO in executive strategy conversations where the scope goes beyond search.
+Use AEO when talking to your marketing team, agencies, or AEO platform vendors.
+It is the most widely understood term as of June 2026, and most platforms in the space use it.
+Use GEO if your focus is specifically on Google AI Overviews or if your audience comes from an SEO background.
+Use AIO in executive strategy conversations where the scope extends beyond search into AI-driven discovery broadly.

 Do I need separate strategies for each?

 No. One well-executed strategy built on structured content, third-party presence, freshness, and monitoring covers all three.
+The five areas of work outlined in this article apply equally whether you frame the project as AEO, GEO, or AIO.
 Focus on doing the work rather than debating terminology.

 How long until I see results?

 Most brands see initial changes in AI search visibility within 4 to 8 weeks of building third-party presence and publishing structured content.
-Meaningful improvements across multiple engines typically take 60 days of consistent effort.
+Meaningful improvements across multiple AI search engines typically take 60 days of consistent effort.
+Comparison content and review presence tend to produce the fastest results because AI search engines heavily weight those source types.